|Location:||Montgomery County Circuit Court

 Please note: Because of the reporting and other filing requirements, guardians are required to notify the Trust Office of a change of address and/or the phone number as soon as possible by phone or in writing.

-The following reports are required to be filed pursuant to Maryland Rule 10-206 (person of disabled person) and Maryland Rules 10-706 through 10-708 (property):
+The following reports are required to be filed pursuant to Maryland Rule 10-206 (person of disabled person or minor) and Maryland Rules 10-706 through 10-708 (property):

 The Maryland Rules concerning removal for cause are §10-208 (person) and §10-712 (property).
 Failure to file a required guardianship report will cause a Show Cause Order to be issued and a hearing before the Court to be scheduled.
 This Order will require the guardian to show cause at a court hearing why he/she should not be removed as guardian for failure to perform a guardianship duty and/or comply with an Order.
 If a delinquent report or other document is filed with the Trust Office within 5 working days of the hearing date and is determined to be sufficient, the guardian will be contacted concerning the status of the hearing.
 Failure to appear at a Show Cause Hearing may result in the immediate removal of the guardian and/or the issuance of a body attachment that authorizes the Sheriff’s department to locate and detain the guardian until the guardian can appear before a Judge.
 The matter may further be turned over to the State’s Attorney’s Office for investigation and criminal prosecution.